markusmoenig/Eldiron/crates/procedural_recipes/README.md

   --height-output previews/wall-height.png
 ```

-The palette argument accepts either a local `.hex` palette or a Lospec palette
+The optional `--palette` argument accepts either a local `.hex` palette or a
-slug in the form `lospec:<slug>`.
-Animated recipes produce numbered frames such
+Lospec palette slug in the form `lospec:<slug>`.
+Animated recipes produce
-as `wall-000.png`, `wall-001.png`, and so on.
+numbered frames such as `wall-000.png`, `wall-001.png`, and so on.

 # Language reference